dguo/dannyguo.com/content/blog/what-i-learned-by-relearning-html.md

 title: What I Learned by Relearning Html
 ---

-I've been making websites for close to a decade now, both professionally and for side projects.
-One day, I reflected on the fact that all of my web development education has come in the middle of actually making websites.
+I've worked on websites for several years, both professionally and for side projects.
+One day, I reflected on the fact that all of my web development education has come from actually making websites.
 In most cases, I'd have a specific problem, Google how to solve it, and learn something new in the process.

 I wondered what I was missing by never learning HTML in a comprehensive way.
 Forget CSS and JavaScript.
 I'm just talking about raw HTML.
-It might seem laughable to go back to such a basic aspect of web development after a nontrivial amount of experience, but it's easy to develop a misleading amount of confidence with a skill just because you know enough to do a few useful things.
+It might seem laughable to go back to such a basic aspect of web development after a decent amount of experience, but it's easy to become overconfident with a skill just because you know enough to do a few useful things.

 So I set out to relearn HTML and discover my [unknown unknowns](https://en.wikipedia.org/wiki/There_are_known_knowns).